Ravi-Raghavan/CIS-5300-Final-Project/data/data.md

 | Test         | 35,869         |

 ## Data Format
-After creating the above splits, the datasets were saved to the following files:
+After preprocessing the original data and creating the above splits, the datasets were saved to the following files:
-- training_data_cleaned.csv
+- Training: training_data_cleaned.csv
-- dev_data_cleaned.csv
+- Development: dev_data_cleaned.csv
-- test_data_cleaned.csv
+- Test: test_data_cleaned.csv

 Each split is provided as a CSV file with the following columns:
 - `text` (string) – the social media post content
 - `label` (int) – `1` for hateful, `0` for non-hateful
-- `source` (string) – origin platform
+- `source` (string) – origin platform (e.g., Twitter)

 ### Example of Data
+The table below illustrates a few hypothetical examples from our cleaned and preprocessed dataset, which will be used for hate speech classification.
+Please note that I haven't used the exact text since some posts contain highly offensive language(e.g. racial slurs)!
+Each row corresponds to a single social media post.
+The columns include:

 | text                         | label | source  |
 |-------------------------------|-------|---------|
 | "I hate this group of people" | 1     | Twitter |
 | "What a beautiful day!"       | 0     | Twitter |

-Above, we see an example of data
+Above, we see that the first post is classified as hate speech (label `1`), whereas the second post is non-hateful (label `0`).
+This illustrates how textual data and labels are structured in our dataset.

 ## Dataset Source
 - Hugging Face: [English Hate Speech Superset](https://huggingface.co/datasets/manueltonneau/english-hate-speech-superset)